Real deep tissue / sports Massage

 I received my first sports massage when I was 16, to help me recover from a sports injury (in my teens I was a competitive runner - 110m and 400m with hurdles).
 Since then I got addicted.

 I know from my own experience how difficult it is to find a good deep tissue / sports massage in London.
-You know, the kind with long, deep, rhythmical strokes; strong, firm kneading; transverse friction to break down trigger points; and muscle stripping to stretch contracted muscle fibres.
+You know, the kind with long, deep, rhythmical strokes; strong, firm kneading; transverse friction to break down trigger points; and muscle stripping, as well as soft tissue release to stretch contracted muscle fibres.
 So for the last 19 years I have been offering this massage, the massage I would like to receive, in London.

-I have been qualified in sports massage in this country since 1998 and over the next 10 years I have provided more than 12,000 massages to more than 2,000 clients, alongside my other specialisation, cellulite reduction and skin tightening (the main focus of this website).
+I am qualified in sports massage in this country since 1998 and continued to specialise in different sports therapy techniques, and over the next 10 years I have provided more than 12,000 treatments to more than 2,000 clients, alongside my other specialisation, cellulite reduction and skin tightening (the main focus of this website).